History of Ty Gibbs in Timeline

 Ty Gibbs

-Ty Gibbs is a professional stock car racing driver and team owner, currently competing full-time in the NASCAR Cup Series for Joe Gibbs Racing.
-He achieved significant success early in his career, winning the 2022 NASCAR Xfinity Series championship and the 2021 ARCA Menards Series championship.
-Notably, Gibbs is the grandson of Joe Gibbs, a former NFL Hall-of-Famer and prominent NASCAR team owner.
-He also owns JGR's No. 54 in the O'Reilly Auto Parts Series.
+Ty Gibbs is a prominent American stock car racing driver, currently competing full-time in the NASCAR Cup Series for Joe Gibbs Racing (JGR).
+Notably, he secured the NASCAR Xfinity Series championship in 2022 and the ARCA Menards Series title in 2021, marking him as a rising star in the sport.
+As the grandson of Joe Gibbs, an NFL Hall-of-Famer and NASCAR team owner, Gibbs carries a strong racing legacy.
+Beyond driving, he also owns JGR's No. 54 entry in the O'Reilly Auto Parts Series, showcasing his entrepreneurial involvement in racing.

-In the modern era (1972–present), Ty Gibbs was the only driver to win their first NASCAR national series race until Shane van Gisbergen.
+Before Shane van Gisbergen, Ty Gibbs was the only driver in the modern era (since 1972) to win their first NASCAR national series race.

 1973: R. Hutcherson